Midrash: Halakhic midrashim

 Midrash halakha is the name given to a group of tannaitic expositions on the first five books of the Hebrew Bible.
 These midrashim, written in Mishnaic Hebrew, clearly distinguish between the Biblical texts that they discuss and the rabbinic interpretation of that text.
 They often go beyond simple interpretation and derive or support halakha.
-This work is based on pre-set assumptions about the sacred and divine nature of the text and the belief in the legitimacy that accords with rabbinic interpretation.
+This work is based on preset assumptions about the sacred and divine nature of the text and the belief in the legitimacy that accords with rabbinic interpretation.

 Although this material treats the biblical texts as the authoritative word of God, it is clear that not all of the Hebrew Bible was fixed in its wording at this time, as some verses that are cited differ from the Masoretic, and accord with the Septuagint or Samaritan Torah instead.

 Origins

-With the growing canonization of the contents of the Hebrew Bible, both in terms of the books that it contained and the version of the text in them and an acceptance that new texts could not be added, there came a need to produce material that would clearly differentiate between that text and rabbinic interpretation of it.
+With the growing canonization of the contents of the Hebrew Bible (both in terms of the books that it contained and the version of the text in them and an acceptance that new texts could not be added) there came a need to produce material that would clearly differentiate between that text and rabbinic interpretation of it.
 By collecting and compiling these thoughts, they could be presented in a manner that helped to refute claims that they were only human interpretations—the argument being that, by presenting the various collections of different schools of thought, each of which relied upon close study of the text, the growing difference between early biblical law and its later rabbinic interpretation could be reconciled.

 Aggadic midrashim

 Midrashim that seek to explain the non-legal portions of the Hebrew Bible are sometimes referred to as aggadah or Haggadah.

 Aggadic discussions of the non-legal parts of scripture are characterized by a much greater freedom of exposition than the halakhic midrashim (midrashim on Jewish law).
 Aggadic expositors availed themselves of various techniques, including sayings of prominent rabbis.
+Midrash explores theology, ethics, stories, and moral lessons.
 These aggadic explanations could be philosophical or mystical disquisitions concerning angels, demons, paradise, Hell, the messiah, Satan, feasts and fasts, parables, legends, satirical assaults on those who practice idolatry, etc.

 Some of these midrashim entail mystical teachings.
 The presentation is such that the midrash is a simple lesson to the uninitiated and a direct allusion, or analogy, to a mystical teaching for those educated in this area.